Health Star Rating System: History

+Between 2017 and 2019 an independent review of the system after five years of implementation was undertaken (the “Five Year review”).
+Matthews Pegg Consulting (mpconsulting) was engaged to lead this review.
+A Technical Advisory Group was also created to review and analyse the overall performance of the HSR Calculator.
+The review was finalised in May 2019, and made 10 recommendations for the future of the system.
+These included a suite of changes to the calculator, minor governance changes, and that the system remain voluntary for a further five years but with clear uptake targets.
+Food Ministers accepted the recommendations.

-The Australian Government has run a number of media campaigns between 2014 and February 2019 to further educate consumers and promote the use of the system.
+The Australian Government has run a number of media campaigns on behalf of the system in Australia between 2014 and 2023 to further educate consumers and promote the use of the system.
 Posters, radio advertisements, TV advertisements and YouTube videos have all been created to assist in growing the system by providing further information in an educating manner to all potential consumers.
-In February 2019 the latest phase of the media campaign was released, with an emphasis on targeting visual media platforms.
+In June 2023 the latest phase of the media campaign was released, with an emphasis on targeting visual media platforms.

+In July 2021, the Tim Tam got a 0.5 Health Star Rating, attracting media attention.

 Partners

 The Health Star Rating was designed and created through the collaborative efforts of multiple organisations.
-Whilst funded by the Australian Government these external groups assisted in the creation process helping with the aesthetic design, the public consumer marketing, the implementation process and style guides.
+Whilst funded by the governments of Australia and New Zealand, these external groups assisted in the creation process helping with the aesthetic design, the public consumer marketing, the implementation process and style guides.